 Getting the best garage heater to combat freezing outdoor temperatures makes all garage related work much more enjoyable.

 Not all garage heaters are good, however.
 Picking space heaters, in general, can be tricky.
-It’s especially difficult to get a good 2-car or 3-car garage heater that’ll do the job well because man garage heater producers put price, not power and reliability, first.
+It’s challenging to get a good 2-car or 3-car garage heater that’ll do the job well because most garage heater producers put price, not power and reliability, first.

 Low price can equal low-quality parts and subpar garage heater performance.
 You want to avoid:

 - Gas-fueled garage heaters that are not properly vented (your garage will smell of gas).

 - Bad performing ones.
 Example: 50,000 BTU garage heater producing 30,000 BTU of heating capacity.

 - Miscalculating garage heating needs.
 It’s common for people to buy a unit that’s too small to heat the whole garage properly.